er1cstotle/lighthouse/lectures/w3d4/notes.md

 # HTTP Review

 - HTTP has a request / response cycle
-- HTTP is stateless
+- HTTP is stateless.
+Each request response cycle happens in isolation of one another
 - There is a clear separation between the client and the server.
 A client can make a request to a server.
-But not visa verse
+But not visa versa

 ### Clients